AcademySoftwareFoundation/tac/tools/collaboration_tools.md

 ### Escalating and/or Reporting a Problem

-If you encounter an issue using the Academy Software Foundation Slack, please contact the [Academy Software Foundation Program Director].
+If you encounter an issue using the Academy Software Foundation Slack, please [submit a request][].

 ### Requesting a Channel

-To add a channel, please [submit a request].
+To add a channel, please [submit a request][].

 Some general guidelines on new channels...